AoxeTech/Aoxe.Email/README.md

 PM> Install-Package Aoxe.SmtpClient
 ```

-Register the email provider.
+### Register the email provider

 All the implements has the same abstractions so we can easily switch between them.

 ```csharp
 // Please replace the host and port with your own, you can use user name and password for the authentication and so on